 Parks are where children play, where families gather together and friendships are formed, and where you stay connected to each other and to nature.
 Parks are essential to creating a community where residents can interact with one another and keep in touch with familiar faces.
 Fall Creek Place has four neighborhood parks and is just a short block or two from the Monon and Fall Creek trails that connect riders and pedestrians to the extensive Indy Greenways system.

 Fall Creek Place is a neighborhood, not a subdivision.
-Its' neighbors know one another and an active Homeowners Association sponsors frequent neighborhood meetings and social events, including an annual neighborhood sale, neighborhood cleanups, a July 4th Block Party, a book club and parents club.
+Its' neighbors know one another and an active Homeowners Association sponsors frequent neighborhood meetings and social events, including an annual neighborhood sale, neighborhood cleanups, Fall Fest, Winter Gathering and a July 4th Block Party, a book club and parents group and social group.
 A neighborhood newsletter in the Urban Times keeps you informed on what's going on, and neighbors can participate in an active website.

-The neighborhood is served by Indianapolis Public Schools as well as numerous private and parochial schools, including the Oaks Academy, located in the neighborhood, and nationally ranked Herron High School, located a few blocks south.
+The neighborhood is served by Indianapolis Public Schools with Center for Inquiry 27, as well as numerous private and parochial schools, including the Oaks Academy, located in the neighborhood, and nationally ranked Herron High School, located a few blocks south.
 Going to school yourself?
 Ivy Tech, IUPUI, the University of Indianapolis and more are just minutes away.

 Although an urban neighborhood, violent crime is virtually unheard of in the neighborhood (a far cry from those "Dodge City" days just a few years ago).
 An active crimewatch program keeps neighbors connected and informed on the crime that does occur, and the neighborhood works in close communication with police.
 There's also a neighborhood patrol program that employs off-duty police officers to patrol around your home that you can sign up for.